Taha-bchir/Taha-Bchir/README.md

 - 🌱 I’m currently learning ReactJS, C#, and PHP.
 - 🔭 I’m working on small projects like calculators and simple games.
 - 🤔 I’m open to collaborate on beginner-friendly open-source projects.
-- 📫 How to reach me: bchirtaha@sfax.r-iset.tn
+- 📫 How to reach me: bchirtaha@sfax.r-iset.tn OR tahabchir6@gmail.com .

 ## My Projects